devantler/homelab/README.md

 ## Prerequisites

-For development, you need the following tools:
+For development:

 - [Docker](https://docs.docker.com/get-docker/)
 - [KSail](https://github.com/devantler/ksail)

-For production, you need the following tools:
+For production:

-- Talos Cluster
+- A Talos Cluster

 > [!NOTE]
 > You can use other distributions as well, but the configuration is optimized for Talos, and thus it is not guaranteed to work with other distributions.